-Anybody who reads classical literature or has seen an old movie might recognize the image of the wealthy family, their countryside home and the children’s private teachers.
+Anybody who reads classical literature or has seen an old movie might recognize the image of the wealthy family with their countryside home and the children’s private teachers.

-The works of Jane Austin and Charlotte Brtonë come to mind. . .
+The works of Jane Austin and Charlotte Brontë come to mind. . .

 In this perspective, the assimilation of a new language – such as Brazilian Portuguese – is much easier with such a mode of teaching, adapted to the bases, abilities and objectives of the learner.

-This is the concept of Superprof, a vast directory of private teachers, many of them native, always with detailed profiles and verified qualifications.
+You can browse through all of the options available on the Superprof website, where you will a vast directory of private teachers, many of them native speakers, always with detailed profiles and verified qualifications.

-Plus: students can rate their pedagogue, which boosts their reputation.
+What’s more, students can rate the quality of their classes, which boosts the reputation of the instructors.
 It’s word of mouth 2.0.

-Overall, it seems that Brazilian Portuguese is the most popular, probably because it is both “young” and exotic, while appearing easier.
+Overall, it seems that Brazilian Portuguese is the most popular in Miami, probably because it is both “young” and exotic, while appearing easier.